2007 Seattle Seahawks season: Week 6: vs. New Orleans Saints

-Hoping to rebound from their road loss to the Steelers, the Seahawks went home for Sunday Night football, as they hosted the winless New Orleans Saints.
-In the first quarter, Seattle trailed early as a blocked punt would result in New Orleans RB Pierre Thomas returning the loose ball 5 yards for a touchdown, along with the only score of the period.
-In the second quarter, the 'Hawks continued to trail as Saints QB Drew Brees completed a 3-yard TD pass to TE Eric Johnson, while WR Lance Moore got a 7-yard TD run.
-The Seahawks would respond with QB Matt Hasselbeck completing a 17-yard TD pass to WR Ben Obomanu.
-However, New Orleans went back to work with Brees completing a 2-yard TD pass to WR Marques Colston.
+Hoping to rebound from their road loss to the Steelers, the Seahawks went home for Sunday Night Football, as they hosted the winless New Orleans Saints.
+In the first quarter, Seattle trailed early as a blocked punt would result in New Orleans running back Pierre Thomas returning the loose ball 5 yards for a touchdown, along with the only score of the period.
+In the second quarter, the Seahawks continued to trail as Saints quarterback Drew Brees completed a 3-yard touchdown pass to tight end Eric Johnson, while wide receiver Lance Moore got a 7-yard touchdown run.
+The Seahawks would respond with quarterback Matt Hasselbeck completing a 17-yard touchdown pass to wide receiver Ben Obomanu.
+However, New Orleans went back to work with Brees completing a 2-yard touchdown pass to wide receiver Marques Colston.
 Seattle would end the half with kicker Josh Brown getting a 52-yard field goal.
-After a scoreless third quarter, the 'Hawks tried to rally in the fourth quarter, but all they could get was Hasselbeck's 22-yard TD pass to WR Nate Burleson.
+After a scoreless third quarter, the Seahawks tried to rally in the fourth quarter, but all they could get was Hasselbeck's 22-yard touchdown pass to wide receiver Nate Burleson.

 With the loss, the Seahawks fell to 3–3.

 Week 7: vs. St. Louis Rams

 Trying to snap a two-game skid, the Seahawks stayed at home for a Week 7 divisional duel with the winless St. Louis Rams.
-In the first quarter, Seattle took flight early as QB Matt Hasselbeck completed a 1-yard TD pass to TE Will Heller.
+In the first quarter, Seattle took flight early as quarterback Matt Hasselbeck completed a 1-yard touchdown pass to tight end Will Heller.
 The Rams replied with kicker Jeff Wilkins getting a 31-yard field goal.
-In the second quarter, the 'Hawks increased their lead with kicker Josh Brown getting a 38-yard field goal for the only score of the period.
+In the second quarter, the Seahawks increased their lead with kicker Josh Brown getting a 38-yard field goal for the only score of the period.